JuliaData/TypedTables.jl/docs/src/man/tutorial.md

  1 │ Bob   42
 ```

-Data can also be found with Julia's built-in `filter` and `findall` functions.
+Data can also be found with Julia's standard `filter` and `findall` functions.

 ## Summarizing data

-Julia has a range of built-in functions for asking common questions about a set of data.
+Julia has a range of standard functions for asking common questions about a set of data.

 For example, we can use the `in` operator to test if an entry is in a column.